 Meet The Robots

-Venator is the first robot I built, and was my first design/construction project.
-It's a pretty simple 4-wheel drive wedge robot, which uses it's high speed and durability to outlast opponents.
-This thing has taken a real beating over the years, but is somehow still running, and has never lost a fight due to immobilisation.
+Venator is the first robot I built, and was my first design project.
+It's a simple four wheel drive wedge robot, which uses high speed and durability to outlast opponents.
+This thing has taken a real beating over the years, but it is somehow still running, and has never lost a fight due to immobilisation.

 Venator finished joint 17th at the 2017 Fighting Robot Association Featherweight Championships.
-This is still my best result in a competition, not bad considering the machine's simplicity and low weight!
+This is still my best result in a competition - not bad considering the machine's simplicity, low cost and low weight!

 You can check out my build diary for Venator on the FRA Forums.
-I still cringe whenever I read this, but it covers a lot of the basics of robot building, and I think it would be useful for beginner roboteers.
+I still cringe whenever I read this, but it covers many fundamentals of robot building, and I think it is useful for beginner roboteers.

 Venator is named after a type of ancient Roman hunter, which fought against wild beasts in gladiatorial games.

 Strix is named after the monstrous bird from classical mythology.
 It was said to be sign of doom and bad omens to anyone who saw it.